blorente/decorat/wiki/stories/Belcroft/act1/01_opening_hook/01_a_drunk_on_the_streets.md

 By the time the fliers had made it to ground, Erika, Tristan and the sprawled man were the only souls left on the street.
 The polished steel doors opened with a hiss of steam, and two figures stepped out of the vehicles.

 "What's going on here?" said the first Arbites.
 Her voice denoted her as a woman, though it was hard to distinguish through her uniform's breastplate and black visor.
-She had drawn her baton, and was followed by another, taller figure, holding a riot gun.
+She was pointing her stub gun towards Erika, and was followed by another, taller figure, holding a riot gun.

 "Just doing your job, agent."
 Erika replied, hands still up.
 "I am Erika of House Belcroft.
 This man was spewing heresy and instilling disorder." _and worse than that, he was in my way_.
 TODO maybe this is too much.
 Erika lowered her head, directing the agent's eyes towards the house insignia etched on the breastpocket of her shirt.
 "May I show you my identification?"

 The agent nodded, and Erika handed the guard her ID card.

-"Major Belcroft, Decoratian 25th infantry."
+"Major Erika Belcroft, Decoratian 25th infantry."
 Read the officer.
 She handed the documents to her partner.
 "Check the records, Igor".
-She turned back to Erika, "We're going to need you to come with us, for questioning."

-"I don't think so, officer."
-Said Erika, lowering her hands.
+And the bulky figure stepped back towards the fliers.
+She turned back to Erika, still pointing her gun towards her -- "Now, don't move.
+Neither of us wants this to go bad"

+"Of course, officer."
+Said Erika.
 Tristan dropped from his perch with a _clang_ and fixed his eyes on the agent's visor.
+"Don't worry, he's harmless."

+"ID checks out!" shouted the tall man.
+The female Arbites let out a sigh of relief, and her body became visibly relaxed.
+She holstered her gun and slid her visor up, revealing a tired young face.
+There was a fierce determination behind the exhaustion in her eyes.

+"We're going to need you to come with us, for questioning."

-"I'm expected at House Belcroft this evening."
-Said Erika, kneeling to pet her cat.
+"I'm afraid I can't do that."
+Said Erika, lowering her hands and kneeling to pet Tristan.
+"What's your name, officer?"

-"I'm afraid I must insist, Lady Belcroft.
-This case falls under an active investigation, and we need your testimony."
+"Derida Minsk," Said the officer, " and I'm afraid I must insist, Mamzel Belcroft.
+This incident falls under an active investigation for the Ministorum, and we need everything we can get."

-_Now that's interesting.
-So this is not an isolated incident_.
-"Have there been many cases like this one?"
+_Now, that's interesting.
+Is this not an isolated incident?_

-"That's none of your concern, Lady Belcroft."
+"Enforcer Minsk, I commend your diligence.
+However, I'm expected at House Belcroft this evening, and I'm never late.
+You know my name, and therefore you know you can't forcibly arrest me.
+Furthermore, this is an active investigation, so you know that I didn't do anything wrong, and I was acting in self-defense.
+You're going to have to let this one go."
+The Minsk tried to remain impassible, but Erika caught her gritting her teeth in frustration.

+"However, I do not want to stand in the way of our dear Enforcers."
+Continued Erika "So, now that I have your name, I give you my word that I will visit you soon, to provide testimony."